The Lost Story of Eva Fuentes #bookreview @berkleypub

 Review

-Need a tense thriller which will have you questioning everything…THIS IS IT!
+Need a good fall read that will give you a few surprises…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.